Gako358/gako358/README.md

 ### Gako358

 I am a:
-- Student, Computer Science at the Artic University.
+- System Developer @hnikt | Fullstack Developer.
 - Vim enthusiast, always looking to improve my workflow with vim.
-- Languages I use is: C, Python and some Javascript and Html
+- Languages I use is: C, Java, Python and SQL

+`Just be cautious, or one day you might find yourself screaming, "WHERE did all my data go?!"`

 #### Contact Information: